vidurfi/discord-meeting-helper/README.md

 You can delete topics from the agenda with: **!deletetopic** (you will be prompted after sending this command)

 You can see the full agenda (gitlab boards aswell) with: **!topic**

+#### PS

+This bot was custom made for our needs, so you will probably have to change some code within it to work correctly.
+Mainly in the file prioritylevels.py, you can see that we used the labels "In Verification" and "In Progress", which were the names of labels/boards in our GitLab project.